Dreamscapes/Enumeration/files/Enumeration.php.txt

      * echo Animal::getName('0'); // Returns null, method is type-sensitive
      * ```
      *
-     * @param     string    $value      The member's expected value. <b>The value must be of the same type as defined in the Enumeration.</b>
+     * @param     string    $value      The member's expected value (type-sensitive)
-     * @return    string    The name of the member that holds this value, null if no such member exists */ public static function getName($value)
+     * @return    string    The name of the member that holds this value or null if not defined */ public static function getName($value)
     {